 The Trackonomics client base is made up of many large, traditional media publishers like Conde Nast and Buzzfeed.
 When asked about what separates those currently thriving through the chaos, Trackonomics CEO Hanan Maayan explained, “Our top 10 clients have generated more revenue from March 1 to May 31 than they did for the entire first half of 2019 – the part that separates the media partners that are thriving from the ones that are surviving are that they adapt quickly because they are data driven.”

-2. Using first-party data for personalization is the future of the affiliate channel
+2. Using first-party data for personalisation is the future of the affiliate channel

 One of the key questions asked of the panel was where they felt the affiliate industry’s future growth areas might lie.
 Simon Bird, CEO & Co-Founder at RevLifter, was convinced there is a huge untapped source of value in the first-party data to be found in the channel.

 “The gold in the channel is the first-party data and its future success is enabled by using this to enhance customer offerings in all areas - retailers and publishers should be unlocking their first-party data.
 Personalisation is the way the internet is moving and is a customer expectation, not a nice to have."